ImrenR/SliceMaster-FullStack-PizzaApp/README.md

 # SliceMaster – Mern Pizza App
-A secure, scalable Node.js backend for pizza ordering – with JWT auth and email support.

 SliceMaster is a full-stack pizza ordering and delivery web application built using the MERN stack: MongoDB, Express.js, React, and Node.js.
 The project features a fully functional RESTful API, secure user authentication, and a responsive frontend interface, providing users with a smooth experience from browsing the menu to placing and tracking their orders.